2023-2024 Enrollment Now Open!

-The Seaside Campus is located at 1450 Elm Street in Seaside.
-Kindergarten and first grade students attend the Seaside campus.
-The Seaside Campus office is open by appointment only Monday through Friday from 8:00 am to 3:00 pm.
-Phone: 831- 718-8191.
+The Foothill Campus is located at 1700 Via Casoli in Monterey.
+Kindergarten, 1st, and 2nd Grade students attend the Foothill campus.
+The Foothill Campus office is open by appointment only Monday through Friday from 8:00 am to 3:00 pm.

 MBCS does not offer school buses.
 We encourage carpooling amongst families who have students at both campuses.